Tehcn/TehcBot/README.md

 A semi-decent bot for playing Minecraft manhunt without friends!

 ## Features

-- Pathfinding (rudementary at the moment)
+- Pathfinding (it's okay... i guess)
-- Murder (can kill you, or the closest player)
+- Murder (can kill you, or the closest player, whichever is closer)
 - Multiple Bots! (even more deadly... probably)